 Salesforce and Google Analytics can share data in various ways, but folks are often surprised that the official product integrations don’t work in the same way for sales teams as they do for marketing teams.
 This post details the way standard Google Analytics Salesforce integration works.

-This post is the first of a four-part series about sharing data between Google Analytics and Salesforce.
+This post is the first of a series about sharing data between Google Analytics and Salesforce.
 I will start by describing the features enabled by the standard integrations provided by Google and Salesforce.
 Be sure to keep an eye out for more posts on how to supercharge your Sales Cloud with behavioral data.

 How do Google Analytics and Salesforce Compliment One Another?

 If you have a website, there is an 85% chance that you are already familiar with Google Analytics (source).
 For this article, what’s important to understand about Google Analytics is that it provides a comprehensive view of how groups of users discover and interact with your website and mobile applications.
 While it is possible to use Google Analytics to analyze an individual user’s behavior, the tool is certainly not built to be used this way (outside of a single report template: “user explorer”).

 The Salesforce technology stack includes multiple products, but in this article, I will focus on the Sales Cloud and Marketing Cloud.
 Here is a quick summary of each and what you get when you integrate them with Google Analytics.